salrashid123/go-tpm-wrapping/README.md

 ## Go-TPM-Wrapping - Go library for encrypting data using Trusted Platform Module (TPM)

-Library to encrypt and decrypt data using a wrapping key thats encoded inside a `Trusted Platform Module (TPM)`.
+Library to encrypt and decrypt data using a wrapping key thats encoded using a `Trusted Platform Module (TPM)`.

 In other words, you *must* have access to a specific TPM decrypt the wrapping key.

-In addition you can stipulate that the key can only get decrypted by the TPM if the user provides a passphrase (`userAuth`) or if the target system has certain `PCR` values.
+In addition you can stipulate that the key can only get decrypted by the TPM if the user provides a passphrase or if the target system has certain `PCR` values.

 There are two modes to using this library: